Series: When Fine Hotels & Resorts Works (and When It Doesn’t)

 THC and FHR both draw from the same $600 annual credit pool.
 Because THC often applies to properties with lower headline rates, it can sometimes absorb a large share of the stay, and in cases like Malta, most of it.

 Structurally, though, it is a simpler construct.
-There is no bundled experience, no guaranteed late checkout, and no attempt to justify the booking through perks.
+There is no bundled experience, no guaranteed late checkout, and fewer moving parts trying to justify the booking.
 It functions as a targeted offset applied to a paid stay, not as a mechanism designed to create value on its own.

 Where people go wrong is treating both programs as access to luxury.